-- Surprising Best Cinematography award winner: The American Society of Cinematographers’ choice in the feature film category was Bruno Delbonnel for his work on Jean-Pierre Jeunet’s French-language World War I-set drama A Very Long Engagement.
+- Best Cinematography surprise: The American Society of Cinematographers’ choice in the feature film category was Bruno Delbonnel for his work on Jean-Pierre Jeunet’s French-language World War I-set drama A Very Long Engagement.

 - Veterans Fred J. Koenekamp and Tonino Dell Colli finally honored.